3 years fixed | Exclusive limited time offer

 *Toronto rates

-Although Equitable Bank is not considered one of Canada’s Big Five Banks, they are a Schedule I bank.
-This means that they’re a federally-regulated financial institution, and would be considered an A-lender, or conventional lender.
-When comparing rates from larger lenders like Equitable, or the Big Five, you should focus on finding the best rate possible.
+Although Equitable Bank is not considered one of Canada’s Big 5 Banks, it is a Schedule I bank.
+This means that it is a federally regulated financial institution and would be considered an A-lender or conventional lender.
+When comparing rates from larger lenders like Equitable or the Big Five, you should focus on finding the best rate possible.
 The easiest way to do this is to compare the best rates simultaneously.

 As part of our low rate guarantee, if you find a rate from Equitable Bank or another conventional lender that you like, nesto will guarantee to match or beat it (or you could get $500).